-Qualified sick leave
+Qualified paid leave credit

-If you have had to take sick leave from your job for your own health or to care for a member of your family, you could receive a refundable tax credit to help make up for your loss in income.
-For the sick leave credit, you can claim:
+If you had to take sick leave from your job for your own health or to care for a member of your family, you could receive a refundable tax credit to help make up for your loss in income.
+For the paid sick leave credit, you can claim:

 - up to ten days of sick pay at your average rate (maximum value: $511 per day) if you are quarantined due to coronavirus